 We have seen that the retro-reflective tape will not shine unless a light source is directed at it, and the light source must pass very near the camera lens or the observer’s eyes.
 While there are a number of ways to accomplish this, a very useful type of light source to investigate is the ring flash, or ring light, shown above.
 It places the light source directly on or around the camera lens and provides very even lighting.
 Because of their bright output and small size, LEDs are particularly useful for constructing this type of device.

-As shown above, inexpensive circular arrangements of LEDs are available in a variety of colors and sizes and are easy to attach to the Axis cameras.
+As shown above, inexpensive circular arrangements of LEDs are available in a variety of colors and sizes and are easy to attach to cameras, and some can even be powered off of a Raspberry Pi.
 While not designed for diffuse even lighting, they work quite well for causing retro-reflective tape to shine.
 A small green LED ring is available through FIRST Choice.
 Other similar LED rings are available from suppliers such as SuperBrightLEDs.

 Sample images are located with the code examples for each language (packaged with LabVIEW, and in a separate ZIP in the same location as the C++/Java samples).